youssef-othman12/Customer-Sales-Insights-ShinyApp/README.md

   - Clustering based on customer `age` and `total` spending.
 - **Market Basket Analysis**:
   - Association rule mining using the Apriori algorithm.
-  - Customizable support and confidence thresholds.
+  - Customizable support and confidence thresholds..

 ---